Oregon–Washington football rivalry: "The Streak"

-The Point + 70
+"The Point" and 70 point victory

 The Huskies finally snapped their losing streak in 2016 with a dominating 70–21 win over the Ducks in Eugene.
-This was the first time an opponent had scored 70 points in Autzen Stadium's history, and the first time an Oregon team had allowed 70 points or more in a game since a 71-7 loss to the Texas Longhorns in 1941.
+This was the first time an opponent had scored 70 points in Autzen Stadium's history, and the first time an Oregon team had allowed 70 points or more in a game since a 71–7 loss to the Texas Longhorns in 1941.
 The 2016 Huskies would go on to finish the regular season 12–1, win the Pac-12 Championship, and face Alabama in the CFP semifinal Peach Bowl.
 Their win vs. Oregon was seen as a major realignment in the power ranking of the Pac-12 North.
 In contrast to the Huskies, Oregon would go on to finish the season 4-8, resulting in head coach Mark Helfrich being fired at the end of the season.

 On the game's first play from scrimmage, Ducks quarterback Justin Herbert, making his first college start, was intercepted by Huskies cornerback Budda Baker.
 Four plays later, QB Jake Browning scored the first of the Huskies' ten touchdowns on a 1-yard run.
 As he crossed the goal line Browning pointed his left index finger at trailing linebacker Jimmie Swain, who was clad in a throwback blue and yellow Oregon Webfoots jersey.
-This gesture became known as The Point after sideline photographs of the play went viral across social media during and after the game.
+This gesture became known as "The Point" after sideline photographs of the play went viral across social media during and after the game.

-"Academically prowess teams"

-On November 1, 2021, Huskies head coach Jimmy Lake was asked by the media if he considered Oregon to be a recruiting rival on the Monday leading up to the game against Oregon.

-The comments drew controversy and ridicule throughout the week, renewing the rivalry once more, especially in the wake of the 2020 game being cancelled due to the COVID-19 pandemic.

-Oregon would win the game, 26-16.
-With 1:58 remaining in the 4th quarter down 24-16 and possession of the ball, Washington elected to punt the ball away on 4th and 10.
-The snap instead sailed high above punter Race Porter, resulting in a safety for Oregon to seal the game.

-The day after the game on November 7, 2021, Lake fired offensive coordinator John Donovan.
-Additionally, Lake had been involved in a sideline altercation with redshirt freshman linebacker Ruperake Fuavai.
-Washington athletic director Jennifer Cohen conducted a 24 hour investigation and then announced that Lake would be suspended without pay for the game against Arizona State.

-On November 14, 2021, Washington fired Lake without cause.
-He was owed a $9.9 million buyout.
+2023: Top 10, Top 5, and the last Pac-12 crown

+First ever Top 10 matchup

+The 2023 matchup between AP No. 7 Washington and No. 8 Oregon was the first ever where both teams were ranked within the top ten of the AP Poll.
+In front of a sold out Husky Stadium, Washington defeated Oregon 36–33 in what was immediately considered one of the greatest games in the history of the rivalry.
+Despite having stopped two red zone fourth down conversion attempts by Oregon, Washington trailed by four with two minutes remaining in the fourth quarter.
+After Oregon failed to convert another fourth down to end the game, Washington's quarterback Michael Penix Jr. connected with receiver Rome Odunze for a game-winning touchdown after a drive spanning just two plays.
+With four seconds on the clock and one timeout remaining, Oregon kicker Camden Lewis missed a 43 yard field goal attempt, giving the Huskies the three-point win.